claudiofahey/pravega/client/src/main/java/io/pravega/client/fileStream/ImplementationIdeas.md

 A base 128 varint can encode values 0-127 with only 1 byte, making it very efficient for tiny messages.
 It can also encode very large integers with 7/8 efficiency.
 See https://developers.google.com/protocol-buffers/docs/encoding#varints.

+### Method #3 - Chunking with patching during commit

+When an event larger than 1 MB is written, it will be serialized to a transactional segment with a placeholder length prefix.
+The client will note the offset to the placeholder length prefix.
+Additional data chunks will be written to transactional segments until the entire event has been written.
+At that point, the client will note the final event length and record a PATCH record consisting of {segment ID, offset to length prefix, length of length prefix (4), 32-bit integer length of event}.
+Additional events may be written to the same transaction and PATCH records will be created for any events larger than 1 MB.
+Prior to flush or commit, the list of PATCH records will be sent to the Pravega server.
+Upon commit, the PATCH instructions will be applied to the segments, ensuring that length-prefixes are correct.

+This avoids having the segment store interpret bytes.

+The read process will remain identical to the current implementation, except that the event length can be up to 2 GiB.
+In particular, readers will not need to handle partial flags and the process for skipping events will be trivial.

+Optional: Consider using a combination of variable-length and fixed-length integer encoding for the length prefixes.
+If done correctly, we could have just 1-byte overhead for very small events, increasing to 6 byte overhead for 1 TB events.